 For the GE show's episode on manufaturing technology, the wanted a tie in with the then up and coming Minecraft video game that featured a recreation of Edison Memorial Tower in Edison, NJ.
 I researched the site and designed a minecraft-buildable version of the tower, and then constructed it in-game.
 We created a short music video about its design and construction, which consisted of screencaptures of the design process and timelapse videos of building the tower on a local minecraft server, with "camera men" logged in and standing atop precarious towers at dramatic angles.
 In other words, I got paid to play Minecraft for a week or so while I road tripped across the country.

 Hello.
 I'm a programmer and interactive designer living in Somerville, MA.
 Most of my time right now is going into my VR astronomy project Up There, but I do web development, interactive graphics and data-vis, and game development freelance work from time to time.
-You name it basically, I've been at this a while now.
+You name it basically, I've been at this a while now, my full cv has some more information.
 If you think I could help you out on a project, email me or dm me on twitter.